-The results of the study showed that: “Accenture’s study revealed that Hadoop-as-a-Service offers better price-performance ratio.”
+The results of the study showed that: “Accenture’s study revealed that Hadoop-as-a-Service offers a better price-performance ratio.”

-It also debunked the idea that Hadoop clusters run slowly in virtual environments compared to the bare-metal equivalents.
-This is something that we have known to be the case and that this report categorically found that this was true only backs up our long held beliefs.
+It also debunked the idea that Hadoop clusters run slowly in virtual environments compared to bare-metal equivalents.
+This is something that we have known to be the case and that this report categorically found that this was true only backs up our long-held beliefs.

-“Throughout the study, we learned that the 1/0 virtualisation overhead that comes with the cloud environment is a worthy investment to enable optimisation opportunities relevant only the cloud.”
+“Throughout the study, we learned that the 1/0 virtualization overhead that comes with the cloud environment is a worthy investment to enable optimization opportunities relevant only to the cloud.”

-In bare-metal offerings, performance tuning is often difficult or time consuming for individual tasks.
-This is due to the hardware being configured for multiple uses, so is regularly customised to work adequately rather than at optimum, for each of the tasks.
-Due to the workload being used for multiple clusters across the enterprise this is time consuming to tune for individual tasks.
+In bare-metal offerings, performance tuning is often difficult or time-consuming for individual tasks.
+This is due to the hardware being configured for multiple uses, so is regularly customized to work adequately rather than at optimum, for each of the tasks.
+Due to the workload being used for multiple clusters across the enterprise, this is time-consuming to tune for individual tasks.

-The nature of Hadoop as a service whereby clusters are used for individual tasks, means that they can be easily customised and tuned for specific needs.
-This gives it a considerable advantage as this improves the speed and reliability for each individual task.
+The nature of Hadoop as a service whereby clusters are used for individual tasks means that they can be easily customized and tuned for specific needs.
+This gives it a considerable advantage as this improves the speed and reliability of each individual task.

-One of the issues that Accenture pointed out when tuning in the cloud was that it was often more difficult and required a deep knowledge of Hadoop to customise.
+One of the issues that Accenture pointed out when tuning in the cloud was that it was often more difficult and required a deep knowledge of Hadoop to customize.
 They worked through this with an automated tuning system on the Amazon EMR service.
-For this they used Starfish, which helped to optimise Hadoop for the tasks.
+For this, they used Starfish, which helped to optimize Hadoop for the tasks.